bigstrong155/AntiHub/README.md

-This is the implementation of AntiHub.
+This is the frontend implementation of AntiHub.

 ## Getting Started